albertbregonia/mini-chat/README.md

 **MiniChat** is written in C# using the .NET Framework.
 It exemplifies the fundamentals of socket programming with its main purpose being a visually appealing, easy-to-use, debugging tool for network-capable devices or network-based software.

-### Note: If you are to use this software you must:
+### Note: If you are to use this software, you must:
 - Understand the basic concepts of networking such as IP addresses and ports.
 - Understand that traffic is ***NOT*** encrypted when messages are sent using this software.
 - Understand that this tool is Peer-to-Peer and no more than 1 client can be connected at a time